carpentries/github-skills/episodes/managing_issues.md

 After following this section, participants will be able to:

-- explain the value of labelling issues.
+- Explain the value of labelling issues.
-- apply labels to issues.
+- Apply labels to issues.
-- explore the set of labels recommended by The Carpentries.
+- Explore the set of labels recommended by The Carpentries.
-- create milestones to help plan and track progress on their project.
+- Create milestones to help plan and track progress on their project.

 ::::::::::::::::::::::::::::::::::::::::::::::::